 When do pugs shed the most?

-Pugs shed all year around – 365 days a year.
+Pugs shed all year round – 365 days a year.
 However, like many other dog breeds, pugs tend to shed (even) more when the weather gets warmer in summer and their winter coat comes off.
-Another season when pugs shed the most is the time leading up to the winter, when their coat thickens up.
+Another season when pugs shed the most is the time leading up to the winter when their coat thickens up.

 Losing puppy hair

 You may notice your pug sheds more during the transition from the puppy coat to adult coat.
 This can happen in the first year, from 3 months old upwards.
 This is completely normal and nothing to worry about as long as your pug puppy is healthy otherwise.

 It is also known that female pugs can shed more heavily when in season/heat and also when she has given birth, caused by the hormonal changes.

 Pug Shedding Control Tips – How to reduce / prevent pug shedding

 Although there is absolutely no way to stop a pug from shedding hair, it is possible to decrease and control the amount.

 • Brush your pug’s hair regularly – Ideally, every single day.
 The furminator is a great tool for de-shedding pugs, and can make a huge difference.
 From my experience, it is definitely my favorite one to use!
 However, this should limit to once or twice a week, as using it too frequently can cause the irritation of their skin.
 These are not too expensive to buy either – definitely worth a try!
 You can get them Here.